Training

 GP2 Learning Platform

-This is a free online learning platform to make GP2 materials accessible to learners worldwide.
-The courses range from an introduction to Parkinson’s disease genetics to various bioinformatics courses that leverage GP2 and AMP® PD genetics and clinical data at a beginner and intermediate level using the Terra platform and research methods.
-These courses include theoretical and practical interactive demonstrations, assessment quizzes and recommended readings.
-To actively promote research overcoming language barriers, courses are available with subtitles in several languages.
+This free online learning platform makes GP2 training materials accessible to learners worldwide.
+The courses cover key topics including Parkinson’s disease genetics, the return of genetic results, and bioinformatics at beginner and intermediate levels.
+These courses leverage GP2 and AMP® PD genetic and clinical data and utilize Terra and Verily Workbench platforms.
+The courses include theoretical and practical interactive demonstrations, assessment quizzes, and recommended readings.
+To actively promote global participation and help overcome language barriers, courses are available with subtitles in up to 100 languages.

 Master’s and PhD Programs